 Normally Abel's striking is extremely good – far better than most human bands!
 However, there are controls which allow you to tell Abel to strike its bells badly.
 You can set the striking for each bell, at handstroke and/or back, making it ring early or late, steadily or irregularly, and either following the errors of the previous bell (sight ringer) or ringing independently of other bells' striking (rhythm ringer).
 You can use these controls to demonstrate a wide variety of common striking faults.
-A good game (and good training) is to set several bells to strike badly then ask other ringers, who cannot see what you've done, to tell you what to correct!
+A good game (and good training) is to set one or more bells to strike badly then ask other ringers, who cannot see what you've done, to tell you what to correct!

 To turn on the striking controls, click the right mouse button on one of the bells.
 A dialog appears:

 This shows the striking controls for the bell you clicked.
 If you want to show the controls for a different bell, just right-click that bell, or click the down-arrow next to Bell Number and select from the drop-down list.

 You can leave the controls on display during ringing, and any changes you make immediately affect the striking of the bells.
 If you close the dialog (click the Close button or the x in the title bar), the controls continue to affect the striking, and the controls will have the same settings if you later re-open the dialog.
 If you right-click the screen background between the bells, the dialog will re-open showing controls for the same bell as when it was last open.

 When you're using the striking controls, you'll usually want to turn on the striking display too, so you can see the effect of what you're doing, as well as hearing it.

 There are two sets of striking controls: A and B. You can set up different striking errors in each, and switch between them using the dropdown at the bottom of the dialog.